 3. Give them the opportunity to explain the conviction

-If a candidate has the skills and qualifications you’re looking for, the EEOC recommends you give them a chance to explain the charges during an interview.
+If a candidate has the skills and qualifications you’re looking for, the EEOC recommends you give them a chance to explain their criminal history charges during an interview.
 Often candidates will share details about the crime that can help you determine whether it will impair their ability to be a successful employee.

 Once you have the candidates’ side of the story, take some time to go over all the information you’ve gathered – from the background check and your conversation.
 Does this employee have the skills and personality to be successful in your business?
 Will his or her criminal past put your business or employees at risk?